Mohamed-Elmanzalawi/DFAST_QC_Benchmark/README.md

 ```
 conda install bioconda::dfast_qc=1.0.0
 ```
-- [Pandas](https://github.com/pandas-dev/pandas) as it is needed for the final summary files.
+- [Pandas v2.2.0](https://github.com/pandas-dev/pandas) as it is needed for the final summary files.

 ```
-conda install anaconda::pandas
+conda install anaconda::pandas=2.2.0
 ```
-- [Genome Taxonomy Database tool kit (GATK-TK)](https://github.com/Ecogenomics/GTDBTk).
+- [Genome Taxonomy Database tool kit (GATK-TK) v2.4.0](https://github.com/Ecogenomics/GTDBTk).
 Please follow their installation procedures.
 - Some of the scripts are designed to utilize high-performance computing systems.
-Ours are specifically tailored for [The National institute of genetics (NIG) Supercomputer](https://sc.ddbj.nig.ac.jp/en/).
+Ours are specifically tailored for [The National Institute of Genetics (NIG) Supercomputer](https://sc.ddbj.nig.ac.jp/en/).
 If an alternative HPC system is employed, adjustments may be necessary for certain parameters related to job details, such as those in step 2 of the GenBank analysis and step * in the GTDB analysis.

 **Under Progress
 ## Detailed Benchmarking steps